bhanu3509/Parallel-Mandlebrot-set/README.md

-# Parallel-Mandlebrot-set
+### Parallel-Mandlebrot-set
-Program to run mandlebrot-set using OpenMP
+Implemented Mandelbrot Set using C++ and parallel programming concepts and Open-MP framework.